AdobeDocs/campaign-standard.fr-FR/help/administration/using/configuring-email-channel.md

    >[!NOTE]
    >
-   >Le nombre maximal de à effectuer et le délai minimal entre les  sont désormais gérés par la MTA améliorée de l’, en fonction de la performance historique et actuelle d’une IP sur un domaine donné.
-Les paramètres de **** dans Campaign seront ignorés.
+   >Le nombre maximal de Reprises à effectuer et le délai minimal entre les Reprises sont maintenant gérés par l’accord de plateforme de test étendu Adobe Campaign, en fonction de l’efficacité historique et actuelle d’une IP sur un domaine donné.
+Les paramètres des **Reprises** dans Campaign seront ignorés.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->